True Power

 True Power is the third studio album by the American rock band I Prevail, released on August 19, 2022.
-The album was proceeded by the singles "Body Bag" and "Bad Things".
+The album was preceded by the singles "Body Bag" and "Bad Things".
 "Self-Destruction", "There's Fear in Letting Go", "Deep End" and "Closure" also later became singles.
 It was the final studio album to feature founding member and clean vocalist Brian Burkheiser before his departure from the band on May 15, 2025.

 Background and recording

 The album was produced by Tyler Smyth, who also produced the band's previous album, Trauma.
 In an interview with Wall of Sound, guitarist Steve Menoian discussed the process of making the album:

 "[We] were...drawn to way more of, just like rock and roll vibes on this record and I think part of that was like bucking expectation, but it’s also part of just what we were drawn to at the time.
 So I feel like we wanted to always have this record...[keep] you guessing and not feeling like you could ever really predict what’s coming in a lot of spots.
 And I feel that just was kind of the natural songwriting evolution that we were drawn to [on] this record and yeah, I think it’s a cool blend of styles for what we were able to create."